celo-org/celo-proposals/CIPs/cip-granda_mento.md

 At a high level, the design involves:
 1. Anyone can submit an exchange proposal.
    * The amount of stable tokens being bought/sold in the exchange is required to be within a governable range.
-   * The assets being sold in the exchange are deposited.
+   * The assets being sold (ie either the stable token or CELO) in the exchange are deposited.
    * The current oracle price for the exchange is recorded.
 2. The proposed exchange must be approved by a multisig that has previously been authorized by Governance.
 At this point, the exchange still cannot be executed.
 3. A forced waiting period of X days must elapse before the exchange can be executed.
 During this time, Governance can choose to veto the exchange, refunding the exchange proposer.